fedriani/sedcreator/docs/SedFluxer.rst

     Background   0.007306343563607133 unitless
     ############################

-And finally retrieve the fluxes (background subtracted, and without background subtraction) for own calculations (and use with the SedFitter class)::
+And finally retrieve the fluxes (background subtracted, and without background subtraction) for our own calculations (and use with the SedFitter class)::

     >>> flux_bkg_sub,flux = GC_flux.get_value()